 Skip to content

-Here is an example that creates a FastAPI /report endpoint with a color argument that returns a PDF report made with Typst, relying on that parameter for styling.
+Typst can easily be used from any environment, such as a Python web server.
+Here we'll see an example that creates a FastAPI /report endpoint with a color argument that returns a PDF report made with Typst, relying on that parameter for styling.

 Dependencies